MuhammadHamza123c/diabetes-risk-predictor/README.md

 - Evaluate diabetes risk for patients based on health metrics.
 - Demonstrate the workflow of building, training, and deploying an ML model in Python.
-- Generate professional reports for presentations, analysis, or documentation.

 ## Repository Contents